Last updated on August 17th, 2022 at 12:23 pm

-Control of is one of the key ways that maintenance and service workers are protected while maintaining industrial equipment.
+Control of hazardous energy is one of the key ways that maintenance and service workers are protected while maintaining industrial equipment.
 Not so long ago we only thought about ‘Lockout’ or ‘Lockout/Tagout’ procedures, but there is much more to protecting these workers than ‘just’ locking out energy sources.
 Inevitably conditions come up where safeguards may need to be removed or temporarily bypassed in order to diagnose problems or to make critical but infrequent adjustments to the equipment, and this is where Hazardous Energy Control Procedures, or HECP, come in.

 The Short Answer